PREMIERES:

 Commission confirmation from West Midlands Arts for Sonata for Four Horns:

-The first performance was given by Julian Faultless, Ruth Wilkinson, James Lowe and Richard Duckett at the Midlands Arts Centre, Cannon Hill, Birmingham, on October 18th 1981.
+Andrew composed his tremendous Sonata for 4 Horns in 3 amazing movements.
+We were very excited to attend the first superb performance given by Julian Faultless, Ruth Wilkinson, James Lowe and Richard Duckett at the Midlands Arts Centre, Cannon Hill, Birmingham, on October 18th 1981.

 Premiere of Sonata for 4 Horns memorabilia: